-The FATF statement entitled "Improving Global AML/CFT Compliance: ongoing process" "Improving Global AML/CFT Compliance: ongoing process" issued on the 18 February 2010 (updated at each FATF Plenary since, with the latest update being on 22 February21 June -2019 identifies a number of jurisdictions as having strategic AML/CFT deficiencies for which they have developed an action plan with the FATF.
+The FATF statement entitled "Improving Global AML/CFT Compliance: ongoing process" issued on the 18 February 2010 (updated at each FATF Plenary since, with the latest update being on 18 October 2019 identifies a number of jurisdictions as having strategic AML/CFT deficiencies for which they have developed an action plan with the FATF.
 It also identifies a number of jurisdictions as not having made sufficient progress on their action plans agreed with the FATF.
 Relevant persons' attention is drawn to this statement.